- TVFind out more about...

 To broadcast 10 uncompressed video channels would take in the order of 2.7Gbps of data throughput, however the UK frequency plan only allows around 30-40Mbps of throughput depending on the transmission parameters used.
 So the information in these channels must be reduced by compression or coding at a ratio of around 150:1 in order for these to be broadcast on the UK DTT platform.

 Compression techniques are continually being developed but we are currently operating a mix of MPEG-2 (H.263) and MPEG-4 (H.264) on the network.
-We continually trial new services, for example we demonstrated Ultra HD over the DTT network in 2014.

 Once compressed, the channels are combined together “multiplexed” into a signal format suitable for handing over to the distribution and transmission networks.
 The multiplexer is essentially a very large processing engine, typically using hardware based codecs and multiplexer technology for the most efficient operation.
 Again technology continues to develop and our technology experts continue to explore options for the next generation of coding and multiplexing.